StefanFB/CodeGorilla/README.md

 ## 2 - Virtual Piano
 The second project was to create a simple webpage showing some pianokeys.
 I learned how to let a sound play when a certain keyboard key is pressed, doing so with JS.

+## 3 - To-Do List
+In this project I created a simple to-do list webpage.
+You can add and remove tasks, and mark a task as done.
+The list is saved by the browser